GSL: General Sales List

 Cold sore sufferers should be advised to avoid transmitting the virus, particularly when active lesions are present.

-Zovirax cold sore cream is not recommended or use by people who know that they are immunocompromised.
+Zovirax cold sore cream is not recommended for use by people who know that they are immunocompromised.
 Such individuals should be encouraged to consult a physician concerning the treatment of any infection.

-The excipient propylene glycol can cause skin irritations and the excipient cetyl alcohol can cause local skin reactions (e.g. contact dermatitis).
+The excipient cetyl alcohol can cause local skin reactions (e.g. contact dermatitis).

 Zovirax Cold Sore Cream must not be used for treatment of ocular herpes infections.